6110-sp24/6110-sp24.github.io/_pages/syllabus.md

 ### Compiler project

 The main component of this course (75% of the grade) is a group project where you will build a compiler almost entirely from scratch.
-Details about the project can be found on the [Project Overview]({% link _pages/project.md %}) page.
+Details about the project can be found on the [Project Overview][project] page.
 Specific instructions for each phase of the project will be released later in the class.

 ### Lectures